By Dana Kim, Crypto Markets Analyst

 -

 Future Products: Analysts speculate that Ternus’s approach could manifest in entirely new product categories, particularly within augmented and virtual reality.
-As firms like Meta are investing heavily in AR/VR, Ternus’s previous projects hint at Apple’s potential to pivot aggressively into these fields.
+As firms like Meta are investing heavily in AR/VR, Ternus’s previous projects hint at Apple’s potential to pivot aggressively into these fields, as noted in findings around Why Xs of Y Could Revolutionize Roguelikes and Gaming NFTs.

 Top Tools and Solutions for Apple’s Product Strategy